hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 as just `terraform.rc`.
 Use `dir` from PowerShell or Command Prompt to confirm the filename.

+The location of the Terraform CLI configuration file can also be specified using the `TF_CLI_CONFIG_FILE` [environment variable](/docs/commands/environment-variables.html).

 ## Configuration File Syntax

 The configuration file uses the same _HCL_ syntax as `.tf` files, but with